vseloved/rutils/docs/ann-rutils.md

 > The solution, in my opinion, is to build on top of that generic versions
 > using capabilities provided by CLOS.
 The sequence-manipulation part of the standard
 > sets such an example with the likes of `elt`.
-> `RUTILS` continues alone this track.
+> `RUTILS` continues along this track.
 But there's an obvious drawback of loosing
 > the performance benefit.
 I think that the Lisp approach here is balanced,
 > as it's always possible to fall back to the "low-level" specific functions
 > (that should always be provided), and at the same time to use the easy approach
 > in 95% of the case when performance isn't critical.

-In `RUTILS` there's very little support for functional programming.
+In `RUTILS`, there's very little support for functional programming.
 Why is it missing?

 > There are several aspects of functional programming that are not present in CL standard.
 > One that is usually addressed by utilities is function composition and currying.
 > It is also addressed by `RUTILS` but in an uncommon way - with sharp-backquote reader macro.
 > In my opinion it's a more concise, yet easier to understand approach.
-> Here are a couple of examples taken from [cl21][cl21] docs and elswhere:
+> Here are a couple of examples taken from [cl21][cl21] docs and elsewhere:

 >      #`(member % '("foo" "bar") :test 'string=) is a generalized approach to currying
 >      #`(sin (1+ %)) is the equivalent of (compose #'sin #'1+) in cl21